bacowan/paidy-project/README.md

   - The orders table in the database handles idempotency: if two of the same order are sent, there will be a conflict and the second item will not be added
 - Other files contain minor code, such as structs used elsewhere
 ### Client
 - main.rs: this is the entry point for the client.
 The 30 different threads are spawned for 1 minute.
-Each thead acts as a single "server" at the restaraunt, making random calls to the server.
-Each server keeps track of all orders that it has added, and that list is used when querying individual items from the server.
+Each thead acts as a single "waiter" at the restaraunt, making random calls to the server.
+Each waiter keeps track of all orders that it has added, and that list is used when querying individual items from the server.
+Note that a querried order may have been deleted by another waiter, in which case a 404 error will be returned and the process will continue.
 - client_functions.rs: this contains functions for sending data to the server.
 Each function takes a WebConnection object, which is used for dependency injection in unit testing.
 The default implementation sends a real request to the server, and the mock implementation allows for responses to be mocked and keeps track of some information about what requests are made.
   - Since the client is responsible for creating the idempotency key, a UUID is created for each order on POST requests.
 There is an option to retry the request on timeout; in this case, the same idempotency key is used.